Ask Question

 Treatment Resources

 Treatment is often deferred until the patient becomes symptomatic.
-Goal of treatment is often management as indolent lymphomas are rarely cured, unless it is diagnosed when still localized.
+The goal of treatment is often management as indolent lymphomas are rarely cured, unless it is diagnosed when still localized.
 Treatment options are more varied -- there is no standard treatment.

 Return to top